-The second option, of attaching positive particular value to things of negative basic value, is more directly conservative in that it grounds a status quo bias in the face of potential reforms that offer only very limited improvements in basic value, but it does so only by departing from Cohen's idea of loyalty to the actual bearers of value, replacing that idea with loyalty to all existing things, whatever their status in terms of basic value.
+The second option, of attaching positive PV to things of negative BV, is more directly conservative in that it grounds a status quo bias in the face of potential reforms that offer only very limited improvements in BV, but it does so only by departing from Cohen's idea of loyalty to the actual bearers of value, replacing that idea with loyalty to all existing things, whatever their status in terms of BV.
+For this reason, we do not attribute this view of attaching negative PV to things of negative BV to Cohen, and neither do we endorse it ourselves.